yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation-data-deletion.md

 How much space should the incarnation number take?

-* One byte should be sufficient as it allows for 256 possible incarnation numbers.
+* **One byte**: This should be sufficient as it allows for 256 possible incarnation numbers.

 How should the next incarnation number be selected?

-* Increment: This could get confusing with multiple sessions/transactions, but as long as conflicts are detected, I imagine that we should be able to avoid weird states.
-* Random number: Given the sample space of 256 numbers, it is dangerously easy to choose an old incarnation number and possibly resurface old values that haven't been compacted.
-However, if we could guarantee that unique numbers are chosen, this could make multiple session/transaction handling easier.
-So far, it seems like multiple concurrent `TRUNCATE`s is not possible.
+* **Increment:** This makes it difficult to resurface old values that haven't been compacted because the incarnation number must cycle 256 times in a short period of time for that to happen.
+It also simplifies the logic for multiple `TRUNCATE`s within a single transaction (see below).

 The main challenge with the incarnation number design is handling multiple sessions/transactions.

-* How do we handle `ROLLBACK` on a transaction with `TRUNCATE`?
-If we update the incarnation number for the table in the tablet metadata, compactions may remove the data of the table before `ROLLBACK`.
-We could create an intermediate state such that compactions know a transaction is in progress.
+How do we handle `ROLLBACK` on a transaction with `TRUNCATE`?

-  So there would ever be at most two incarnation numbers: the current incarnation number and an optional intermediate incarnation number.
+* **Keep track of stable and pending incarnation numbers:** The stable incarnation represents the table outside of transactions, and the pending incarnation represents the table inside of a transaction.
+Any documents with an incarnation number between the stable and pending ones (inclusive) are not to be compacted.
+Therefore, if more than one `TRUNCATE` occurs in a transaction, data of old, intermediate tables in the transaction will be retained (this may be needed for deferred triggers).
+Upon rollback, the pending incarnation number may simply be erased such that the effective incarnation becomes the stable one, and the intents containing pending and intermediate incarnation numbers should be automatically dropped.

+How do we handle multiple sessions/transactions with any number of them performing `TRUNCATE`?

+* **Keep track of stable and pending incarnation numbers:** Given that only one transaction at a time may do a `TRUNCATE`, it is sufficient to have a single pending incarnation number.
+This is because `TRUNCATE` should take an `ACCESS EXCLUSIVE` lock.
+If the locking logic is hooked up properly (it is currently not), there is no need to worry about multiple pending `TRUNCATE`s or outside accesses to the truncated table.

-* How do we handle multiple sessions/transactions with any number of them performing `TRUNCATE`?
-The tablet metadata is global to the raft group for the colocated tablet.
-To isolate different sessions, we can indicate the corresponding transaction ID alongside the incarnation number in the metadata.
-The problem is that requests for `DROP TABLE` and `TRUNCATE` would not only have to hit master (for metadata changes through `CatalogManager`) but also have to hit tserver (for transactional data deletion through `TabletServiceImpl::Write`).
-Regarding conflict detection, if a request sees that there's an intermediate incarnation with different transaction id on the same table, a conflict should be thrown.
-This is because `TRUNCATE` takes an `ACCESS EXCLUSIVE` lock.
-This enforces that only one `TRUNCATE` should ever be pending at a time.
+Another possible problem is that requests for `DROP TABLE` and `TRUNCATE` would not only have to hit master (for metadata changes through `CatalogManager`) but also have to hit tserver (for transactional conflict checking through `TabletServiceImpl::Read` or `TabletServiceImpl::Write`).
+This may best be solved through transactional DDL support which is not yet ready.

 ### Special document